YitingLiu97/portfolio-2020/_posts/2021-04-20-dear-nobody.md

 # The VR App (coming soon)

-I am planning to upload that on Oculus store!
+[Here is the app I created so far.](https://drive.google.com/file/d/1ESUmEQ4jitStQNuzJMfH8MYRdu0sL93K/view?usp=sharing) It was tested for the second round of playtesting.
+I am currently working on the third version of the app.
+My goal is to upload it on Oculus store!
 Super excited!

+If you want to download it, try to [follow this link](https://oneirosvr.com/how-to-sideload-apps-on-oculus-quest-oculus-go/) to download the Sideload so you can allow Unknown sources on your Quest/Quest2 to play the experience.
+Please share with me some of your feedback at [my email](mailto:yl3466@nyu.edu) or [DM me on Instagram](https://www.instagram.com/yliu.designs/).
+Thank you so much. ❤

 # Background